gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-anti-patterns.md

         gl.canvas.width = width;
         gl.canvas.height = height;

     Here are 9 cases.
 They all use exactly the same code.
-Notice that none of them reference `window.innerWidth` nor `window.innerHeight`.
+If you look at their code you'll see none of them reference `window.innerWidth` nor `window.innerHeight`.

     <a href="../webgl-same-code-canvas-fullscreen.html" target="_blank">A page with nothing but a canvas using CSS to make it fullscreen</a>